SS De Grasse: Sicula Oceanica

 In 1956, Empress of Australia was sold to Sicula Oceanica, and after a refit, the ship was renamed Venezuela and served the Naples to the Caribbean route.
 She had an uneventful career with her new owner.
 In 1962, Venezuela was wrecked off Cannes.
 She was refloated but was broken up at La Spezia, Italy in August of the same year.

 Notable passengers

 In 1924 De Grasse transported British actor Arthur Margetson and his wife Rosamund on its maiden voyage from Le Havre, arriving in New York on 5 September.

+On 10th February 1926, Ayn Rand boarded De Grasse in Le Havre, arriving in New York on 19th February.

 In April 1930 De Grasse transported Arturo Toscanini and the 114 members of the New York Philharmonic Orchestra from New York City to Le Havre on the outbound leg of the orchestra's first European tour.

 In 1949, Jacqueline Bouvier travelled aboard De Grasse on a study abroad trip to Paris.